MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/log-monitor-azure-openai-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 This scenario ensures high availability of the language models for your organization users.
 Application Gateway provides an effective layer-7 application delivery mechanism to ensure fast and consistent access to applications.
 You can use API Management to configure, manage, and monitor access to your models.
 The inherent high availability of platform services like Storage, Key Vault, and Virtual Network ensure high reliability for your application.
-Finally, multiple instances of Azure OpenAI ensure service resilience in case of application-level failures.
+Finally, multiple instances of Azure OpenAI ensure service resilience if application-level failures occur.
 These architecture components can help you ensure the reliability of your application at organization scale.

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

-By implementing best practices for application-level and network-level isolation of your cloud services, this scenario mitigates risks of data exfiltration and data leakage.
+This scenario mitigates the risk of data exfiltration and leakage by implementing best practices for application-level and network-level isolation of your cloud services.
 All network traffic that contains potentially sensitive data and is input to the model is isolated in a private network.
 This traffic doesn't traverse public internet routes.
 You can use Azure ExpressRoute to further isolate network traffic to the corporate intranet and help ensure end-to-end network security.

 ### Cost optimization